metal3-io/metal3-docs/design/baremetal-operator/user-defined-root-device-hints.md

 ## Summary

-This document explains how `rootdevicehints` could be given as user defined parameters as part BaremetalHostSpec.
+This document explains how `rootDeviceHints` could be given as user defined parameters as part BaremetalHostSpec.
 The idea is that user would have the possibility to define selective constraints for root device selection.
 Sometimes selective constrains will not be